dbwebb-se/website/content/kurser/vteam-v1/assignment/risk-analysis.md

 Examination
 ------------------------

-The teacher will grade your submission G, Ux or U and provide short feedback on Canvas.
+The teacher will grade your submission G, Ux or U on Canvas.